24 Hour Sourdough Pizza Dough

 I USUALLY use my starter straight out of the fridge for this recipe.
 In fact, there may be a note somewhere with this recipe that says you can use your starter straight out of the fridge, making this not such a guilty confession.
 That’s another great thing about this recipe.
 And it turns out great.
 I will mention, though, that sometimes my Italian starter would yield a less fluffy crust, and I found more success if it was recently refreshed.

-3. Keep in mind the word “recipe” when associated with “sourdough” should be used loosely.
-Formula is a better word.
+Keep in mind the word “recipe” when associated with “sourdough” should be used loosely.
+Formula might be a better word.
 The beauty, and frustrating part of sourdough is that it IS so variable.
 If something isn’t going right, in this recipe or any other with sourdough, go back to your starter, your little living friend.
-My two biggest mistakes with sourdough starter have been not giving a new starter enough time to get established, and not giving the actual dough enough time to rise.
-It can feel strange to let dough rise so many hours rather than the typical 1-2 hours with commercial yeast if that’s what you’re used to!
+My two biggest mistakes with sourdough starter have been not giving a new starter enough time to get established, and not giving the dough enough time to rise/proof.
+It can feel strange to let dough rise for so many hours rather than the typical 1-2 hours with instant yeast if that’s what you’re used to!

-While the following recipe uses both volume and weight measurements, as is usual on this blog, I would encourage you in all baking but especially with sourdough to start using a scale.
+While the following recipe uses both volume and weight measurements as is usual on this blog, I would encourage you in all baking but especially with sourdough to use a scale.
 It makes everything easier, creates less dishes to wash, and is quicker and more accurate.
 When you’re working with sourdough it really does make most sense to use a scale.
 Scales are not expensive and you don’t need a top of the line one to do the job!
+You can get a handy little one for as little as $9.99 on Amazon.

 The Difference between “Sourdough Starter” and “Levain”